Reconsidering Learning Objectives in Unbiased Recommendation with Unobserved Confounders: Preliminaries

-\end{linenomath} where the exposure distribution $p(O_{ui}=1|\mathbf{x}_{u},\mathbf{x}_{i})$ makes the feedback be MNAR (we will drop $= 1$ for all $O_{ui}$ in the remainder of the paper for conciseness).
-This exposure distribution $p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$ is unknown and depends on user self-selection or the item exposure process by which past-recommendation policies match users and items.
-Since we want to eliminate the influence from the underlying exposure mechanism, ideally, we are interested in learning with the following unbiased risk function where the exposure is missing completely at random (MCAR), i.e., $O_{ui} \perp (R_{ui},\mathbf{x}_{u},\mathbf{x}_{i})$, \begin{linenomath}
+\end{linenomath} where the exposure distribution $p(O_{ui}=1|\mathbf{x}_{u},\mathbf{x}_{i})$ makes the observed feedback be missing-not-at-random (MNAR).
+We will drop $= 1$ for all $O_{ui}$ in the remainder of the paper for conciseness.
+The exposure distribution $p(O_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$ is unknown and depends on user self-selection or the item exposure process by which past-recommendation policies match users and items.

+Since we want to eliminate the influence from the underlying exposure mechanism, ideally, we are interested in learning with the following unbiased risk function where the exposure is missing completely at random (MCAR), i.e., $O_{ui} \perp (R_{ui},\mathbf{x}_{u},\mathbf{x}_{i})$: \begin{linenomath}

-\end{linenomath} where $Q\triangleq p(\mathbf{x}_{u}) p(\mathbf{x}_{i})p(O_{ui})$ with $p(O_{ui})=1$ for all user-item pairs~\cite{schnabel2016recommendations,xu2020adversarial,xu2021rethinking}. $f(\mathbf{x}_u, \mathbf{x}_i)$ is the estimated hypothesis. $g(\mathbf{x}_u, \mathbf{x}_i) = p({R}_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$ is the optimal labeling function, depending on the true preference distribution $p(R_{ui}|\mathbf{x}_u,\mathbf{x}_i)$. $Q$ is called as the marginal distribution over features.
+\end{linenomath} where $Q\triangleq p(\mathbf{x}_{u})p(\mathbf{x}_{i})p(O_{ui})$ with $p(O_{ui})=1$ for all user-item pairs~\cite{schnabel2016recommendations,xu2020adversarial,xu2021rethinking}. $f(\mathbf{x}_u, \mathbf{x}_i)$ is the estimated hypothesis. $g(\mathbf{x}_u, \mathbf{x}_i) = p({R}_{ui}|\mathbf{x}_{u},\mathbf{x}_{i})$ is the optimal labeling function, depending on the true preference distribution $p(R_{ui}|\mathbf{x}_u,\mathbf{x}_i)$. $Q$ is called as the marginal distribution over features.
 Typically, $\ell(f(\mathbf{x}_u, \mathbf{x}_i), g(\mathbf{x}_u, \mathbf{x}_i))$ is the 0-1 loss, which is the probability that $f$ disagrees with $g$ under Q: $\mathbb{E}_{Q}[\mathbf{I}(f(\mathbf{x}_u,\mathbf{x}_i) \neq g(\mathbf{x}_u,\mathbf{x}_i))]$.
 In this paper, we conduct theoretical analysis based on 0-1 loss.
-But, in practice, we can use 0-1 log loss $\ell(x,y)=-x\log\sigma(y)-(1-x)\log(1-\sigma(y))$ with $\sigma(y)=1/(1+e^{-y})$ which serves as a effective convex proxy for 0-1 loss.
+But, in practice, we can use 0-1 log loss $\ell(x,y)=-y\log\sigma(x)-(1-y)\log(1-\sigma(x))$ with $\sigma(x)=1/(1+e^{-x})$ which serves as a effective convex proxy for 0-1 loss.